Bayonetta 2: Reception

-Of the game's new features, the co-operative online Tag Climax mode was welcomed by GameSpot's Mark Walton and by Eurogamer's Martin Robinson, who praised it for requiring the player to gain a deep understanding of the combo scoring system; however, IGN's Otero commented that the fun it provides was restricted to short bursts, and Polygon's Arthur Gies found the mode's co-operative mechanics at odds with its competitive focus on scoring.
+Of the game's new features, the co-operative online Tag Climax mode was welcomed by GameSpots Mark Walton and by Eurogamers Martin Robinson, who praised it for requiring the player to gain a deep understanding of the combo scoring system; however, IGNs Otero commented that the fun it provides was restricted to short bursts, and Polygons Arthur Gies found the mode's co-operative mechanics at odds with its competitive focus on scoring.
 Otero and Robinson both criticized the game's optional touchscreen-based control system, intended to improve accessibility for new players, as very limited in comparison to the game's main control scheme.